sched-ext/scx/README.md

 suspend it with `ctrl-z` to confirm that it's loaded, and then switch back to the kernel default scheduler by terminating the process with `ctrl-c`.
-For `scx_simple`, suspending the scheduler process doesn't affect scheduling behavior because all that the userspace component does is printing statistics.
+For `scx_simple`, suspending the scheduler process doesn't affect scheduling behavior because all that the userspace component does is print statistics.
 This doesn't hold for all schedulers.

 In addition to terminating the program, there are two more ways to disable a sched_ext scheduler - `sysrq-S` and the watchdog timer.
 Ignoring kernel